mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Riot shield**

 The clear plasteel cousin of the ballistic shield, this one adds an electricity attack option.
 Use the Close Combat skill for the attack and attack characteristics of a Stun Baton.
 The taser shield holds 10 charges; when attached to a power point, it regains one charge per 10 seconds.

-{REMOVE ME} - Wireless bonus: The riot shield recharges by induction, recharging one charge per hour.

 | ITEM             | Defense | CAPACITY | AVAIL | COST   |
 | ---------------- | ------- | -------- | ----- | ------ |